-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The general fund combining statements by zone are presented for purposes of additional analysis and are not a required part of the District's basic financial statements.
+Management is responsible for the other information included in the annual report.
+The other information comprises the general fund combining statements by zone are presented for purposes of additional analysis and are not a required part of the District's basic financial statements.